CharityLogic Software Service Agreement

 Notification of Changes.
 CharityLogic reserves the right, at its sole discretion, to change, modify, update, add, or remove portions of the Terms of Service at any time, with or without notice to you.
 Please check these Terms of Service periodically for changes.
 You will be provided the option to terminate your use of the Service if the Terms of Service is modified in a manner substantially impacting your rights in connection with use of the Service.
 Your continued use of the Service after the posting of any changes to the Terms of Service will be deemed to be your agreement to those changes.

-Customer agrees that the additional terms set out in Microsoft’s Online Service Terms, available at https://www.microsoft.com/en-us/licensing/product-licensing/products (the “OST”), apply to Customer’s use of the Service and sets out the parties obligations with respect to processing and security of Content and Personal Information in connection with Customer’s use of the Service and to the processing and security of Support Data and Personal Information in connection with the provision of any support services related to the Service.
-The OST may be changed from time to time.
-Customer should review such document carefully, both at time of acceptance of this Agreement and periodically thereafter, and fully understand all terms and conditions applicable to the Service.
+Customer agrees that the additional terms set out in Microsoft’s Universal License Terms for Online Services (Azure) and Product Terms (Online Services – Azure), available at https://www.microsoft.com/en-us/licensing/product-licensing/products (the “Universal License Terms”), apply to Customer’s use of the Service and the Microsoft Products and Services Data Protection Addendum (“DPA”) available at https://aka.ms/DPA sets out the parties obligations with respect to processing and security of Content and Personal Information in connection with Customer’s use of the Service and to the processing and security of Professional Services Data and Personal Information in connection with the provision of any professional services and support services performed by Microsoft related to the Service.
+For clarity, the DPA applies only to the processing of data in environments controlled by Microsoft and its subprocessors, including data sent to Microsoft by the Microsoft products and the Services but does not include data that remains on Customer’s premises or in any Customer selected third party operating environments.
+The Universal License Terms and the DPA may be changed from time to time.
+Customer should review such documents carefully, both at time of acceptance of this Agreement and periodically thereafter, and fully understand all terms and conditions applicable to the Service.

 Information regarding Microsoft Azure’s data residency and transfer policies is available at the following link: www.microsoft.com/en-us/trustcenter/privacy/where-your-data-is-located.